-1. The court finds all of the following:

-- 2. The trial in which the child may be called as a witness will commence: - a.
-Prior to the child's 12th birthday; or b.
+- 1. The court finds all of the following: - a.
+That the presence of the defendant during the taking of the child's testimony will result in the child suffering serious emotional distress such that the child cannot reasonably communicate. b.
+That taking the testimony of the child in a room other than the courtroom and simultaneously televising the testimony in the courtroom by means of closed-circuit audiovisual equipment is necessary to minimize the trauma to the child of testifying in the courtroom setting and to provide a setting more amenable to securing the child witness's uninhibited, truthful testimony. - 2.
+The trial in which the child may be called as a witness will commence: - a.
+Prior to the child's 12th birthday; or - b.
 Prior to the child's 16th birthday and, in addition to its finding under subd.
 1., the court finds that the interests of justice warrant that the child's testimony be taken in a room other than the courtroom and simultaneously televised in the courtroom by means of closed-circuit audiovisual equipment.